ont-app/sparql-endpoint/README.md

 # sparql-endpoint

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to provide an interface to [SPARQL 1.1](https://www.w3.org/TR/sparql11-query/ "SPARQL 1.1") endpoints.

 ## Usage

-FIXME
+##

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 Eric D. Scott

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.